Kris Bryant Player Props: Rockies vs. Diamondbacks

-Kris Bryant -- with a slugging percentage of .528 in his past 10 games, including three extra-base hits -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Tommy Henry on the mound, on April 29 at 8:10 PM ET.
+On Sunday, Kris Bryant (.333 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 3:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.

 Kris Bryant Game Info & Props vs. the Diamondbacks